blajack/DeFi-Geek-NFT/english.md

 This role allows holders to share their referral links during the first six hours after a video is released on the [DeFi Geek YouTube]((https://www.youtube.com/@defigeek)) channel, enabling them to grow their network through referrals.
 The winner with this role will work closely with Master Geek throughout the month.

+If the Master Geek earns rewards for bringing in referrals to a project, the Diplomat is the first in line to claim a share of those rewards.

-In the IDO lottery, holders can claim 50% of the allocation, provided they win a ticket on the server and that same ticket also wins in the IDO process.
+ holders can claim 50% of the allocation, provided they win a ticket on the server and that same ticket also wins in the IDO process.
 Rewards will be distributed in multiple stages.

+In the IDO lottery, the Diplomat can receive 50% of an IDO allocation.
+To do so, they must first win a ticket on the server, and that ticket must also win in the IDO itself.
+Rewards will be distributed in several stages.
+Note that the [Alchemist](#alchemist) role has priority in this activity—check their description for details.

 [[up](#list-of-roles)]